NCERT Solution for Class 6 Science Chapter 4 - Exploring Magnets

 Table: Number of pins attracted by the magnet at its various positions

-Answer: From the figure, it is clear that the ends of the magnet have more iron fillings attached to it.
+Answer: From the figure, it is clear that the ends of the magnet have more iron fillings attached to them.
 This is because the magnet's strength lies more at the ends of the magnet.
 Hence, option(i) is correct.

 Question 5: Reshma bought three identical metal bars from the market.
 Out of these bars, two were magnets and one was just a piece of iron.
 How will she identify which two amongst the three could be magnets (without using any other material)?